How Much Is A Car Wax Job

 A car wax job is a great way to keep your vehicle looking its best.
 There are different types of waxes and each has its own benefits.
 Here is a brief overview of the three most common types of waxes: Carnauba Wax: This type of wax is made from palm oil.
 It is the most popular because it leaves a high-gloss finish and lasts long.
 It’s also excellent at resisting water and dirt buildup.
 Plus, it smells great!
 Synthetic Wax: This type of wax is a blend of two different types of waxes.
 One is synthetic, which means it’s not natural, but it provides better protection than regular Carnauba Wax.
 The other is natural, which means it has plant extracts that help enhance shine and resist fading.
 Silicone Wax: This type of wax is made from silicone oil and provides a smooth finish that resists scratches and fingerprints.

-See also Can I Wax A New Car
+See also How Often Should You Wax A Black Car

 Wax residue removal